mkorthof/check_ibm_storwize/README.md

 - Nagios, Icinga or other compatible monitoring system
 - Perl 5, if it's not already installed  (`apt` or `yum install perl`)
 - open CIM port (TCP/5989) and a WBEM/CIM client (`apt` or `yum install sblim-wbemcli`)
-- a ("nagios") account to login to storage device (create in GUI or `mkuser` in CLI)
+- a "monitor" user account to log in to storage device (create in GUI or `mkuser` in CLI)

 ### Script

-The main updated Perl script is location in "libexec".
+The main updated Perl script is located in "libexec" dir.
 Place it on your Nagios server for example.

 If you only want the script, download [libexec/check_ibm_storwize.pl](/libexec/check_ibm_storwize.pl)